kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. Users should know what is available for contribution.
 It should be clear where they can spend their efforts that will be accepted.
-1. We should prioritize the things that people want based on feedback they provide on issues.
+1. We should prioritize issues based on feedback provided by the community to focus the efforts of the maintainers and the community.
 Users should know how to provide that feedback.
 1. Users should know how to contribute.
 The should be able to reference documentation to make high quality contributions.
-1. No requests should exist without a response.
+1. All requests should get a response from the maintainers.
 Communication from maintainers should happen in a timely manner, even (especially!) if that’s saying no. An initial response to open PRs should occur within [TBD] business days.
 1. A contribution should not be left abandoned.
 The maintainers are responsible see it through to a conclusion.
-1. Users should know exactly what to expect when interacting with the maintainers.
+1. Contributors should know exactly what to expect when interacting with the maintainers.
 The current status should be clearly indicated and the next steps well defined.